-New Engine Break In
+New Engine Break-in Instructions

 Congratulations on your recent Fordstrokers engine purchase.
 The topic of breaking in a new engine is very subjective and ask 10 people and you will get 8 answers.
 I will outline the VERY simple steps I have used for the last 15 years.
 It's not rocket science, it's very simple and effective.